winglang/wing/docs/04-reference/winglang-spec.md

 Accessing fields, members, or structured data is done with `.`.

-Visibility modifiers can be applied to members of the classes.
+Visibility modifiers can be applied to members of classes.
 Mixing `protected` and `internal` is not allowed.

 [`▲ top`][top]